Tootfarangi90/Tjanstformedlingssida-BE/README.md

 We used jest js for testing our application

-You need to run these two commands to start your environment
+Steps for starting your test environment

 ```javascript
 npm i jest --save-dev